-Though we did encounter cows, crap, and creepers, we also found a country more incredible, curious, and complex than we ever could have imagined.
+Though I did encounter cows, crap, and creepers, I also found a country more incredible, curious, and complex than I ever could have imagined.

-That’s not to say all of our time in India was incredible in a positive way.
-There were plenty of days when we hated the country (generally coinciding with excessive honking and lazy hotel receptionists), when it broke our hearts (hello, stray dogs and child beggars), and when it challenged our bodies to no end (if I never ride in a packed Sumo again, it will be too soon).
+That’s not to say all of my time in India was incredible in a positive way.
+There were plenty of days when I hated the country (generally coinciding with excessive honking and lazy hotel receptionists), when it broke my heart (hello, stray dogs and child beggars), and when it challenged my body to no end (if I never ride in a packed Sumo again, it will be too soon).

 But for every irksome honk and apathetic receptionist, there were a hundred more instances where India, its people, its cultures, its beautiful hill stations, its traditions, or its snowcapped mountains opened my eyes, took my hand, and challenged my understanding of the world.

-Here’s why we fell in love with India
+Here’s why I fell in love with India

 Fact: I’m a glutton.
-I fucking love eating.
+I f*cking love eating.
 (Probably a side effect of growing up in the United States.)

 I’m happiest when I have new foods to try.
 Ideally sweet, ideally in large quantities.
 And in India, I’m one of a billion of such people.